Andreiiy/Weather-fgjh/README.md

-A desktop application that shows the weather forecast received from the website
+A desktop application in Java that shows the weather forecast received from the website